-Family members should have knowledge of regularly-used pesticides.
-If poisoning symptoms occur, family members should know how to administer first-aid procedures and know where the pesticide label is kept.
+Family members of pesticide applicators should have knowledge of their regularly-used pesticides.
+If poisoning signs and symptoms occur, family members should know where to find pesticide label so they can follow emergency procedures and administer first aid.

 Do you have a question?
 Try Ask an Expert!